 International cooperation has a long tradition when it comes to weather and climate monitoring.
 It ensures on the one hand that data are exchanged with other countries, and on the other hand that experience and knowledge is shared on an international scale, thus enabling financial resources to be used as efficiently as possible.
 MeteoSwiss represents Switzerland's interests in international organisations and coordinates the national implementation of agreements in the area of weather and climate.

 Weather is a large-scale phenomenon.
 It is therefore necessary to have cross-border cooperation for weather forecasting and warnings.
 The same goes for climate, which describes the average atmospheric conditions for a particular place or region.
 It is only when local observations are looked at in a regional or global context, that the reasons for climate variability and change can be understood.
 In this regard, cooperation between the national meteorological services ensures that the requisite exchange of data, knowledge and technology is maintained.
 It is estimated that the annual global costs of meteorology are in the region of five billion Swiss francs.
 On the other hand, the estimated economic benefits amount to between 25 and 50 billion Swiss francs.
 This added value is achieved partly through the cooperation between the member states of the various international organisations.

 MeteoSwiss serving Switzerland

-MeteoSwiss works closely with national meteorological services in Europe and the rest of the world.
-Its activities provide access to international meteorological and climate-related data.
+MeteoSwiss works closely with national meteorological services and international organisations in Europe and the rest of the world.
+Its activities ensure that international meteorological and climate-related data are made accessible.
 These data are made available to all providers of meteorological services, public institutes, universities, the media, the aviation industry and other branches of industry in Switzerland.